viera97/fastchat-mcp/doc/CLEANUP_IMPLEMENTATION.md

 **`async def close(self) -> None:`**
 - **Purpose**: Properly cleanup and close the Fastchat instance
 - **What it does**:
+  - Closes LLM instance and its OpenAI client connections
   - Closes MCP client manager and all its connections
   - Clears all reference collections to help garbage collection
-  - Sets client manager to None to prevent further usage
+  - Sets client manager and LLM to None to prevent further usage
 - **Usage**: Call when chat session is no longer needed

 **`async def __aenter__(self):`**